EmbSys-WWU/IfaAbstractionRefinement_Artifact/README.md

 ## Setup

 - Install and set up Docker (for details see https://www.docker.com/get-started/).
-- Load the provided Docker image by running `docker load -i docker_image.tar` in the main directory (`IfaAbstractionRefinement_Artifact`).
+- Load the provided Docker image by running `docker load -i docker_image.tar` in the main directory (`IfaAbstractionRefinement_Artifact`), or build the Docker image by yourself (see Building the Docker image).
 - The provided Docker image should be fully functional and can now be run.
-- If you wish to build the Docker image by yourself (for example to evaluate more than a few of your own programs), see Building the Docker image.

 ## Test instructions